 This is part of an ongoing series of posts on my experience in becoming a Google Education Certified Innovator.
 You can view the other portions As Well.

 I should begin with the idea that I kind of despise the words innovator and innovative.
 It’s not that I don’t believe in the concepts, but there seem to be issues when they’re applied to education.
 Mostly it’s because I think the word has been terribly overused to reference even minor changes that may actually demonstrate progress in the wrong direction.
 I am not opposed to using the word.
 I am a Microsoft Innovative Educator Expert (a lot of superlatives there) and now a Google Education Certified Innovator.
 I consider Lisa Nielsen, The Innovative Educator, a personal friend, and the impetus for my writing this blog.
-And I fully support a systemic structural change in how our education system if that is to be called innovation.
+And I fully support a systemic structural change in our education system, if that is to be called innovation.
 I love history’s great innovators like Marconi’s radio, Disney’s cartoons, and Franklin’s DNA study.
 But that isn’t what innovation often looks like in education, where it often simply means, “Hey, look!
 We use computers in this class.”

 Innovation in its most basic sense simply means a new idea, a new device, or a new way of doing things.
 If novelty alone is the measure then it serves no purpose because new does not necessarily mean better.
 For some people in education, innovation may just be mind-numbing worksheets now shown on a new laptop or writing a script to make multiple-choice drills more efficient.
 I have no patience for that kind of ‘innovation’.